 What is the CHA2DS2-Vasc score?

-The CHA2D22-Vasc score is a medical scale that is used to assess the risk of ischaemic stroke and other vascular incidents (e.g., TIA - transient ischaemic attack) in patients with underlying atrial fibrillation.
+The CHA2DS2-Vasc score is a medical scale used to assess the risk of ischaemic stroke and other vascular incidents (e.g., TIA - transient ischaemic attack) in patients with underlying atrial fibrillation.
 Atrial fibrillation is a growing medical problem that affects a large part of the population.
 The key to providing therapy for it is to balance two needs - to protect the patient from thromboembolic complications (by using anticoagulant therapy), and to prevent major bleedings.
 Luckily, to make clinical decisions easier, we have scales to help us.
-To assess the risk of stroke, we use CHA2DS2-Vasc, and to evaluate the risk of major bleeding we use the HAS-BLED score.
+To assess the risk of stroke, we use CHA2DS2-Vasc, and to evaluate the risk of major bleeding, we use the HAS-BLED score.

 The scale was developed in 2010 to complement the previous ruling scale - CHADS2 - with stroke risk factors, like female sex, vascular disease, and age.
 Since then, the American Heart Association has recommended it.

 It is used mainly in patients with atrial fibrillation, but there are reports that it might be useful for other medical conditions, such as sick sinus syndrome.
 Also, the scale is not yet set in stone - scientific reports are trying to add obstructive sleep apnea as another major stroke risk factor to CHA2DS2-Vasc.

 How to use CHA2DS2-Vasc calculator

 The technical part of using our calculator is very simple - just mark all the conditions that your patient presents with a 'Yes', and your CHA2DS2-Vasc score will appear at the bottom of the calculator right away.
-You will also find some statistical data about the scoring, as well as a short comment regarding anitcoagulation.
+You will also find some statistical data about the scoring and a short comment regarding anticoagulation.